Theodore N. Lerner*

 Born and raised in Washington, D.C., Lerner founded Lerner Enterprises in 1952, and it is the largest private real estate development company in the metropolitan Washington, D.C. area.
 Lerner Enterprises is based in Rockville, Md., and was voted family business of the year by the Kogod School of Business at The American University in 1999, and in 2008 was named visionaries of the year and most influential commercial real estate company in the Washington area by Bisnow Real Estate.
 In February 2015, Transwestern awarded Lerner Enterprises the 2015 private company trendsetter of the year award for its dedication to growth and innovation in the Washington D.C., Maryland and Virginia region.
 He is a graduate of the George Washington University and has a law degree from the George Washington University National Law Center.

 Mr. Lerner has served on the board of trustees and executive committee of the George Washington University.
-Two buildings have been donated to the University - the Annette and Theodore Lerner Family Health and Wellness Center, the Theodore N. Lerner Hall at the GW Law School and the Lerner Family Hall at the GW Hillel.
+Three buildings have been donated to the University - the Annette and Theodore Lerner Family Health and Wellness Center, the Theodore N. Lerner Hall at the GW Law School and the Lerner Family Hall at the GW Hillel.
 The private foundation of Lerner and his wife, The Annette M. and Theodore N. Lerner Family Foundation, provides support to many local and international organizations, including the Hebrew University of Jerusalem, the Weizmann Institute of Science, Junior Achievement of the Greater Washington Area, Georgetown Day School, Charles E. Smith Jewish Day School, The Jewish Federation of Greater Washington, B’nai Brith Youth Organization (BBYO), Washington Hospital Center Foundation, the Anti-Defamation League, the Jewish Community Centers of Greater Washington and District of Columbia, Imagination Stage of Bethesda, Food and Friends, YouthAids, The John F. Kennedy Center for the Performing Arts, and many more.
 Adding to this history of community involvement in the Washington area, the Lerner family has expanded its active participation in the region through Washington Nationals Philanthropies.